 - What will my baby be like?

-It’s very common to have an idea of what kind of baby you might like, such as gender or hair and eye colour.
 Imagining what your baby will be like is a nice way to bond before birth.
-But it's important to be aware that you are only imagining .
+But remember that you are only imagining.
 When your baby arrives, the reality may be different to what you imagined.
 Every baby is unique.

 Having ongoing intense negative thoughts about your pregnancy or baby may affect you bonding with your baby.
 Talk to your GP, midwife or obstetrician about these feelings.